 During the first visit, you will also be asked about your health history.
 They will perform different physical tests, including a pelvic exam.
 You will then have regular visits to follow up on you and your baby’s health; weight, blood pressure, and urine will be checked during every session.

 You’ll also receive different informative documents about delivery, prenatal, and postnatal care, and a provisional delivery plan with your (estimated) due date, important contact numbers, and so on.
-You will also get your Maternity Case Record (MCR): this standardized national document will be updated throughout your pregnancy, and you will need to keep it with you until the birth of your baby.
+You also get your Maternity Case Record (MCR): this national document is updated throughout your pregnancy.
+Keep it with you until the birth of your baby.

 If you notice any complications, out immediately to your clinic or hospital and present your MCR.

 If you need the help and support of a doula (non-medical birth companion), different organizations provide this service in South Africa.
-Most of them are listed on the Internet:
+Most of them are available online:

 For more information, you can also check the website of the South African Society of Obstetricians and Gynaecologists and the website of the Midwives Society of South Africa.